anarbatti24/High-Performance-Analysis-of-Binaro/README.md

 During this time, I've also become increasingly interested in High Performance Computing (HPC) and understanding how the software we write interacts with hardware and how we can optimize our code to extract maximum performance from the hardware it runs on.

-Merging these two ideas was a very interesting though to me.
-Computers do things very fast and so I began thinking about creating a solver with the sole purpose of getting through 100,000 Binaro puzzles as quickly as possible.
+Merging these two ideas was a very interesting thought to me.
+Computers do things very fast and so I began thinking about creating a solver with the purpose of getting through 100,000 Binaro puzzles as quickly as possible.
 And from that, I started my **High Performance Analysis of Binaro**

 **Project Information and Direction**